 Arnica montana affects the blood and vascular system.
 Symptoms occur after any trauma or overuse.
 It is indicated for hypertension with cardiac dropsy with dyspnoea, angina pectoris, feeble and irregular pulse, cardiac asthma.

-Natrum muriaticum is a remedy often used by homoeopaths to people with fluttering of the heart, with the weak faint feeling worse by lying down.
+Natrum muriaticum is a remedy often used for people with fluttering of the heart, with the weak faint feeling worse by lying down.
 Heart pulsation shakes the body.
 Losing flesh while living well.
+There is desire for salt food.
+Warmth aggravates in general.
+Patient is thirsty and introvert.
+History of grief and suppressed emotions.

 Veratrum album is indicated for collapse, weakness and extreme coldness.
 It covers cold extremities, cold sweat on forehead, paleness, feeble pulse, and palpitation with anxiety and rapid audible respiration.